Visit Sonoma: Wine Tasting, Dining & Things to Do

-Welcome to Sonoma, one of the most iconic and inviting destinations in California wine country.
-With its historic plaza, charming downtown, boutique lodging, tasting rooms, and relaxed atmosphere, Sonoma offers visitors a classic wine country experience with plenty to enjoy before and after a day of tasting.
+Welcome to Sonoma — one of the most iconic and inviting towns in California wine country.
+With its historic plaza, charming downtown, boutique lodging, walkable tasting rooms, and relaxed atmosphere, Sonoma offers visitors a complete wine country experience with plenty to enjoy before and after a day of touring.

 A Classic Sonoma Valley Home Base